mekowalski/react-nasa-images-app/NOTES.md

 3. Taking list of images and rendering list on screen

 ## What Components To Create
+- [] App Component, as always
+  - Parent for and renders SearchBar and ImageList

 - [] Create SearchBar component
   - responsible of showing only text input at top of screen
   - handle typing event